ayush268/GSoC_2018_Documentation/README.md

 The CUPS backend informed the print dialog only about printer-specific user-settable options, not about general options implemented in CUPS or cups-filters.
 Options like number-up, reverse order etc were only specific to CUPS printing technology and they might or might not be available in other printing technologies.
 So, my task here was to ensure that CUPS backend reported all the options i.e. including general options.

+After going through CUPS code, programming manual and CUPS book by Michael Sweet, I couldn't find the API function which would be able to solve the problem, so I added an [Issue](https://github.com/apple/cups/issues/5340) in [apple/cups](https://github.com/apple/cups) repository and the problem was resolved without adding any new code to the CPDB CUPS Backend.

 ### Coding a new backend for printing to a file.

 Every print dialog has a functionality of printing to (PDF) file, so the common print dialog should also have a backend for printing to a file.